-- How do we deliver new value on a predictable schedule so that the rest of the business can plan?
+- How do we deliver new value on a predictable schedule so the business can plan?

 - How do we improve the quality of our solutions and delight our customers?

-- How do we scale Agile practices from the team to the program and business unit, and across the enterprise, to deliver better results?
+- How do we scale Agile practices from teams to ARTs and across value streams and the enterprise to deliver better results?